swent-group10/mvp-prd/template/7-functional_requirements.md

 ### 2. Core Functionality

-#### Camera-Based Food Recognition
+#### Scan with Camera

 **Motivation**
 The ability to scan food items using the camera is essential for determining the composition of the food, which is the primary function of the app.
 This feature allows users to quickly and easily get nutritional information without manually entering data.

 **Proposed Solution**
-- Integrate our in-house barcode and image recognition API to enable the camera to scan and identify food items.
+- Integrate an image recognition API (Spoonacular) to enable the camera to scan and identify food items.
 - Use the MealViewModel to handle the initialization and updates of meal data from camera scans.
 - Store the results in the local database and synchronize with Firebase.